nbremer/d3-loom/README.md

 # d3-loom

+This is a d3 plugin to create a "loom" visualization.
 For an extensive explanation of the effects of all the settings decribed farther below, please see the [blog/tutorial I wrote about the loom here](https://www.visualcinnamon.com/2017/08/d3-loom.html).

-This is a d3 plugin to create a "loom" visualization.
-I don't actually know node.js, thereby no npm, so if you feel this repo isn't a fully fledged plugin, because it's missing a lot of files (and isn't on npm), I'm fine with that.
-I just wanted to share a way for others to make use of a new chart layout in d3 that was within my abilities (but any help in turning this into a proper plugin would be appreciated!).

 [![The words spoken by the Fellowship member during all 3 movies](lotr.png "The words spoken by the Fellowship member during all 3 movies")](https://bl.ocks.org/nbremer/4530f11952a3ef7e007ad6ef93d5adb3)